Chatuchak Market Food Guide: What to Eat at the World's Largest Weekend Market

 #ItemPrice (THB)WhereNotes

-1Coconut ice cream40–60Clock TowerIn real coconut shell
+1Coconut ice cream40 to 60Clock TowerIn real coconut shell

-2Pad thai50–80Section 3Get the prawn version
+2Pad thai50 to 80Section 3Get the prawn version

 3Mango sticky rice waffle90Section 5Worth the line

-4Moo ping (pork skewers)10–15/stickEverywhereWalking food
+4Moo ping (pork skewers)10 to 15/stickEverywhereWalking food

-6Som tam40–60Section 4Specify spice level
+6Som tam40 to 60Section 4Specify spice level

-7168 Thai Restaurant80–150/dishSection 3Air-con, share plates
+7168 Thai Restaurant80 to 150/dishSection 3Air-con, share plates

-8Thai iced tea25–35EverywhereSurvival equipment
+8Thai iced tea25 to 35EverywhereSurvival equipment

 Survival Tips